-From the depths of the jungle, head out to Ambergis Caye, the second largest reef in the world.
-Here, you can relax or embark on some rewarding snorkeling among reef sharks and turtles.
+From the depths of the jungle, head out to Ambergris Caye, the second largest reef in the world.
+Here, you can relax or embark on some rewarding snorkelling among reef sharks and turtles.
 A protected marine reserve, the safe waters and well-reputed dive schools make the caye a good choice if your children are keen to learn to dive.

 Best for something a little different: Japan

 An explosion of futuristic technology, quirky pop culture and flashing neon, I’d definitely position Japan as a destination for families looking for something more offbeat.
 A great induction for families is an urban exploration of Japan’s cities.

 Safe and meticulously clean, with slick transport connections, Japan is a straightforward country to explore with children.
 Even mundane tasks like using a vending machine — for anything from fresh flowers to pizza slices — are fascinating.
 I’d suggest journeying by bullet train, the 320 km/h (200 mph) speed is enough to amaze adults too.

 I especially like Tokyo as it seems designed specifically to entertain children, and instil an element of childlike wonder in adults.
 The Ghibli Museum is a fantastical exhibit of the award-winning animation of Studio Ghibli, and it contains interactive sets and humongous cuddly characters.
 At the Sumo Hall, this ancient sport of wrestling sees near-naked men clash with vigour.